rhdtownsend/mesa-summer-school-2019/docs/_sources/maxilab.rst.txt

    /

-If you repeat the ZAMS-to-TAMS evolution with this modification, things will appear largely unchanged from MiniLab 3; that's because, as mentioned above, the mode periods are scarcely affected by thermal exchanges.
+If you repeat the ZAMS-to-TAMS evolution with this modification, things will appear largely unchanged from :ref:`MiniLab 3
+<minilab-3>`; that's because, as mentioned above, the mode periods are
+scarcely affected by thermal exchanges.
 However, a big difference from previous runs is that the mode frequencies calculated by GYRE are now complex quantities.

 Printing Growth/Decay Rates
 ---------------------------